canvas-medical/documentation/collections/_api/consent.md

               For create interactions, `period.start` is required with a **YYYY-MM-DD** format.<br><br>
               A `period.end` with a past date will mark the consent as Expired in the UI.
         search_parameters:
+          - name: patient
+            type: string
+            description: Who the consent applies to
           - name: period
             type: string
             description: >-
-              The date the consent was signed<br><br>
+              Timeframe for this rule<br><br>
               Expects date strings, prefaced with one of eq, lt, le, gt, ge.<br><br>
-          - name: patient
-            type: string
-            description: FHIR resource for a patient
         endpoints: [create, read, search]
         create:
           description: >-